-Homophobia in Buenos Aires: Pizza shop employees beat a gay couple.
+Homophobia in Buenos Aires: pizzeria employees beat up a gay couple

 By Lucas Gutiérrez, from Buenos Aires

-On Scalabrini Ortiz Avenue, at the height of Güemes Street, a block and a half from the pizzeria, the manager, a dishwasher and the waiter who had served them attacked the young people.
-“They chased us and when they caught up with us they separated us, the waiter who served us and the cook hit me in the face and back, my leg hit the ground.
-They had us by the arm, they were much bigger than us,” explains Tomás.
+On Scalabrini Ortiz Avenue, near Güemes Street, a block and a half from the pizzeria, the manager, a dishwasher, and the waiter who had served them attacked the young people.
+“They chased us, and when they caught up with us, they separated us.
+The waiter who served us and the cook hit me in the face and back, and I hit my leg on the ground.
+They had us by the arm; they were much bigger than us,” Tomás explains.

-The attackers said they had come to find them to pay the bill.
-They refused to accept card payments, so they escorted them to the ATM.
-“We were walking in front, and from behind them, they were yelling 'fucking assholes,' 'suck my dick if you want, but behave in my pizzeria,'” said one of the young men attacked.
+The attackers said they had come to collect the bill, but the pizzeria wouldn't accept a card payment, so they "escorted" them to the ATM.
+"We were walking ahead and they were yelling at us from behind, 'fucking faggots,' 'suck my dick if you want, but behave yourselves in my pizzeria,'" one of the young victims recounted.

-Tomás Rodríguez is 22 years old, a Political Science student and public employee.
-He says: “What stuck with us most from the whole episode was the hatred on their faces, what they said to us, how they expressed it, how they continued threatening to hit us again.”
-After paying them, the attackers continued shouting “don't come back,” while Tomás and Joaco Guevara, 21, a Sociology student, headed to the 23rd police station in the Palermo neighborhood to file a complaint.
+Tomás Rodríguez, 22, is a political science student and a public employee.
+He recounts: “What stuck with us most from the whole ordeal was the hatred in their faces, what they were saying to us, how they were saying it, how they kept threatening to hit us again.”
+After paying them, the assailants continued yelling “don’t come back,” while Tomás and Joaco Guevara, 21, a sociology student, headed to police station number 23 in the Palermo neighborhood to file a report.

-“We went to file the complaint with my other girlfriend, Joaquín Sesma.
-The three of us were tense because this is happening to us because of the hatred of our queer identity ,” explains Tomás, who is an activist with Conurbanxs for Diversity, while Joaco is active in Quimeras de Democracia Socialista.
+“We went to file the complaint accompanied by my other girlfriend, Joaquín Sesma.
+The three of us were tense because this is happening to us because of the hatred of our queer identity ,” explains Tomás, who is an activist with Conurbanxs por la Diversidad, while Joaco is active in Quimeras de Democracia Socialista.

-[ALSO READ: #CABA He reported a neighbor for a homophobic attack and then attacked him again]
+[READ ALSO: #CABA He reported a neighbor for a homophobic attack and the neighbor attacked him again]

-Darío Arias, an activist and leader of Conurbanxs por la Diversidad (Conurbanxs for Diversity), told this outlet: “In the last two and a half years, acts of violence against LGBTIQ people have increased throughout the country, especially in the metropolitan area, the province of Buenos Aires, and neighborhoods in the Greater Buenos Aires area.
-What we observe is a fear of making these situations visible and reporting them, so the support provided by the organizations is with great caution and respect for these decisions.”
+Darío Arias, activist and leader of Conurbanxs por la Diversidad (Suburbanites for Diversity), told this publication: “In the last two and a half years, acts of violence against LGBTQ+ people have increased throughout the country, especially in the metropolitan area, the province of Buenos Aires, and neighborhoods in Greater Buenos Aires.
+What we observe is a fear of making these situations visible and reporting them; therefore, the support provided by organizations is done with great caution and respect for those decisions.”.

-Sergio Rivadillo, the venue's manager, told Presentes that the manager on duty was removed from the company and a waiter and a glass-washer are suspended.
-"The version he gave was that he told the couple they were bothering people, that it was a family venue, and they weren't allowed to kiss.
-He said the kids ran out into the street and chased him, along with a waiter and a glass-washer, and they tried to get money out of him so they could pay.
-It was completely crazy," he said.
+Sergio Rivadillo, the manager of the establishment, told Presentes that the manager on duty was dismissed from the company and a waiter and a dishwasher were suspended.
+“His version of events was that he told the couple they were bothering other people, that it was a family establishment and they couldn't kiss.
+He said the couple ran out into the street and he chased them along with a waiter and a dishwasher and dragged them out to demand payment.
+It was all crazy,” he recounted.

-[ALSO READ: Brutal homophobic attack on a member of the Ciervos Pampas rugby team]
+[READ ALSO: Brutal homophobic attack on member of the Ciervos Pampas rugby team]

-This isn't the first time Tomás and Joaco have been subjected to violence.
-Two months ago, security personnel reprimanded them for kissing at a Burger King restaurant across from Plaza Italia.
-Although Tomás says they were contacted by Burger King headquarters, they believe the employee was simply fired, but their complaint sought other actions.
+This isn't the first time Tomás and Joaco have been harassed.
+Two months ago, at a Burger King across from Plaza Italia, security personnel confronted them for kissing.
+Although Tomás says that Burger King headquarters contacted them, they believe the only action taken was to fire the employee, but their complaint aimed to bring about other measures.

-[READ ALSO: He was attacked by a gang: “I haven't been beaten for being gay since the 90s”]
+[READ ALSO: He was attacked by a gang: “I haven’t been beaten up for being gay since the '90s”]

 [READ ALSO: Another homophobic attack in Buenos Aires: two in 48 hours]

-"This is the distinctive feature of this new context we are experiencing: the sense of impunity that some actors, institutions, or entities have for carrying out these acts of violence and discrimination, precisely because these are practices and discourses endorsed by various political powers," says Darío Arias.
+“This is the distinctive feature of this new context we are experiencing; it is the feeling of impunity that some actors or some institutions or entities have to carry out these acts of violence and discrimination because these are precisely practices and discourses endorsed from different places of political power,” says Darío Arias.

-[READ ALSO: #HateCrimes2017 Dramatic increase in street attacks in Argentina]
+[READ ALSO: #HateCrimes2017 Drastic increase in street attacks in Argentina]

-They call for an act of repudiation in front of the premises
+They are calling for a protest in front of the premises

-Joaco and Tomás, along with a group of organizations, are calling for an act of repudiation this Saturday, October 27, at 6:00 p.m. in front of the Academia della Pizza restaurant located at the corner of Santa Fe and Scalabrini Ortiz avenues.
+Joaco and Tomás, along with a group of organizations, are calling for a protest this Saturday, October 27th at 6:00 PM in front of the Academia della Pizza store located at the corner of Santa Fe and Scalabrini Ortiz avenues.

 SUPPORT US